Morbius (film): Home media

-Sony signed deals with Netflix and Disney in April 2021 for the U.S. streaming and TV rights to their 2022 to 2026 film slate, following the films' theatrical and home media windows.
-Netflix signed for exclusive "first pay window" streaming rights, which is typically an 18 month window and included future Marvel films in Sony's Spider-Man Universe.
-Morbius began streaming on Netflix starting September 7, 2022.
-Disney signed for "pay 2 window" rights for the films, which would be streamed on Disney+ and Hulu as well as broadcast on Disney's linear television networks.
-The film was released on digital download on May 17, 2022, and was released on Blu-ray, DVD, and 4K Ultra HD on June 14 by Sony Pictures Home Entertainment.
+In April 2021, Sony signed agreements with Netflix and Disney for U.S. streaming and television rights to its 2022–2026 film slate, following the films' theatrical and home media windows.
+Netflix secured exclusive first pay window streaming rights, typically an 18-month window, which included future Marvel films set within Sony's Spider-Man Universe.
+Disney acquired the second pay window rights, allowing the films to stream on Disney+ and Hulu, as well as air on Disney's linear television networks.
+Morbius was released on digital download on May 17, 2022, and was released on Blu-ray, DVD, and 4K Ultra HD on June 14 by Sony Pictures Home Entertainment.
+The film subsequently began streaming on Netflix on September 7.

-In May 2022, Morbius ranked No. 1 on Vudu for the week ending May 21, 2022.
-It also secured No. 2 on iTunes and No. 3 on Google Play.
-The film debuted at No. 1 on the NPD VideoScan First Alert chart, leading both the combined DVD and Blu-ray Disc unit sales chart and the dedicated Blu-ray Disc sales chart for the week ending June 18, 2022.
-Blu-ray Disc formats accounted for 67% of total Morbius sales, with 41% coming from standard Blu-ray and 26% from 4K Ultra HD.
-Morbius was the No. 1 best-selling DVD and Blu-ray title for June 2022, according to NPD Group's VideoScantracking service.
+In the United States, Morbius ranked No. 1 on Vudu for the week ending May 21, 2022, while also placing second on iTunes and third on Google Play.
+The film debuted at No. 1 on the Circana's NPD VideoScan First Alert chart, leading both the combined DVD and Blu-ray Disc unit sales chart and the standalone Blu-ray Disc sales chart for the week ending June 18.
+Blu-ray Disc formats accounted for 67% of total sales, with 41% attributed to standard Blu-ray and 26% to 4K Ultra HD.
+Morbius was the best-selling DVD and Blu-ray title of June 2022, according to Circana's VideoScan tracking service.
+For the year, the film ranked eighteenth on the Top 50 Selling Titles on Disc (DVD and Blu-ray combined).
+It recorded a sales index of 23.22, with 58% of total unit sales coming from Blu-ray formats, including 17% from 4K Ultra HD.
+Morbius also placed sixteenth on both the Top 20 Selling Blu-ray Discs of 2022 and the Top 20 Selling 4K Ultra HD Blu-rays of 2022.

+Following its release on Netflix on September 7, 2022, Morbius earned over 12 million views in its first five days.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that Morbius was streamed for 610 million minutes during the week of September 5–11, ranking as the third most-streamed film that week.
+The following week, from September 12–18, the film accumulated 378 million minutes of watch time, placing it as the fourth most-streamed film for that period.